 Once a week, after you remove the bedding, clean the surface with an animal-safe cleanser.
 Dawn works exceptionally well, but there are specific cleansers made for guinea pig cages.
 For their bedding, paper shavings are best because they do not harm your guinea pig’s feet or stomach when they walk around.

-How Much Time Should I Spend with My Guinea Pig?
+How Long Should You Spend With a Guinea Pig?

 Guinea pigs love attention, and the Rex is one of the friendliest breeds.
 Although each guinea pig has its preference for how much attention it likes, spend as much time with your pet as you can.
 If they get nervous or fidgety, this means that they are anxious and they want to go back into their home.